i-can-not-program/countomillion/README.md

 ## Code

+For interpreted languages, a shebang is added at the start.
-The code for all languages is something like this:
+Otherwise, the code is done like this:
 1. Set variable `i` to `0`
 2. While `i` is less than `1000000`, increment `i` by `1`, then print `i` and a carriage return